ajas-sharafudeen/movies-app/README.md

-# MOVIEBASE - Movie Search Website
+# BetterReels - Movie Ratings Website

-Welcome to the Movie Search Website!
+Welcome to the BetterReels Movie Ratings Website!
 This website allows users to search for movies and view details about them.

 ## Features